 There are many reasons to do business in Hobart.

 There are over 30,000 students, including 5,200 international students of which 3,900 study at the University of Tasmania.
 Other international students are in local schools and colleges.

-With over 31% of the resident population aged between 15 and 34 years, and 53% holding a bachelors degree or higher, the City of Hobart has a rich pool of knowledge-based workers from which to recruit.
+67% of the employed population over the age of 15 who live in Hobart hold a bachelors degree or higher, the City of Hobart has a rich pool of knowledge-based workers from which to recruit.

 For more information visit:

 The Hobart municipal area has a resident population of around 50,500, with an additional 172,000 people across greater Hobart.

 Greater Hobart has 47% of total employment in the state, which means that nearly half of the working population is in the city on most days.
 Around 100,000 residents, students, visitors and workers are in the city on any given day.